bjornmagnusson/kube-app-packager/examples/mariadb/README.md

 MariaDB example
 ======

-This example will package Docker image `mariadb:10.1.31` and Helm Chart `stable/mariadb` with version `2.1.17` into an tarball named `mariadb-0.0.1-SNAPSHOT.tar`.
+This example will package Docker images `mariadb:10.1.31` and `prom/mysqld-exporter:v0.10.0` and Helm Chart `stable/mariadb` with version `2.1.17` into an tarball named `mariadb-0.0.1-SNAPSHOT.tar`.